 Make sure the contact paper is securely pressed down to avoid paint seeping under.

 I used some latex enamel paint I had on hand and lightly brushed over the entire piece.
+It is better to do several thin coats with dry time in between.
 You can leave as much wood grain showing as you like.
 After it dried I sanded the edges and did some distressing.
 A coat of paste wax and that's it!